securesauce/precli/docs/man/precli.md

-  --plain               render the output in plain, tabular text --markdown            render the output in markdown format --gist                output the results to Gist
-  -o OUTPUT, --output OUTPUT
-                        output the results to a file --no-color            do not display color in output -q, --quiet           quiet mode, display less output --version             show program's version number and exit
+  --plain               render the output in plain, tabular text --markdown            render the output in markdown format --gist                output the results to Gist -o,--output OUTPUT    output the results to a file --no-color            do not display color in output -q, --quiet           quiet mode, display less output --version             show program's version number and exit